canihavethisone/cis_security_hardening_windows/README.md

     cis_security_hardening_windows::cis_secpol_level_2
     cis_security_hardening_windows::cis_auditpol
     ```
-   - other methods such as resource collectors to override registry key values if wrapping this module into your own classes
+   - other methods such as resource collectors to override registry key values if wrapping this module into your own class or control repo